SYBIL

 This path leads to freedom.
 Human agency preserved.
 Diversity protected.
 The Sibyl as tool, however powerful, rather than master.

 But it also leads to conflict, inefficiency, and the persistence of human failure.
-If humans set the rates, humans will set them badly — selfishly, short-sightedly, unjustly.
+If humans set the rates, humans will set them badly: selfishly, short-sightedly, unjustly.
 The Sibyl could do better.
 The Substrate path is a choice to accept worse outcomes for the sake of agency.

-VI.
+IX.
 THE CHOICE

 We do not get to avoid choosing.